pnemonic78/gnucash-android/README.md

   * **Scheduled Transactions**: GnuCash has the ability to automatically create and enter transactions.

-  * **Export to GnuCash XML**, QIF or OFX.
+  * **Export to GnuCash XML**, QIF, CSV or OFX.
 Also, scheduled exports to 3rd-party sync services like DropBox and Google Drive

   * **Reports**: View summary of transactions (income and expenses) as pie/bar/line charts